- help a child

 Kinship care is full time care of children by relatives, family friends or any adult who has a strong bond with the child.
 When birth parents are no longer able to care for their children, it can be extremely beneficial for the children to become foster children with a relative or family friend.
 Because the children stay with a loving adult they already know and trust, this type of kinship foster care provides much-needed stability and comfort during very difficult times.

 Every year in Maricopa County, thousands of grandparents, aunts and uncles, older siblings and family friends assume the role of foster parent and provide day-to-day care for these children.
-AASK’s kinship care program provides services and resources for relatives tasked with this important role.
+AASK’s kinship care program provides services and resources for caregivers tasked with this important role.